-Supporting the efforts of the medical community, the Centre of Excellence for Military Medicine (MILMED COE) in Budapest (Hungary) - with a satellite branch in Munich (Germany) - takes part in military medical training, the lessons learned process and interoperability development.
+Supporting the efforts of the medical community, the Centre of Excellence for Military Medicine in Budapest (Hungary) takes part in military medical training, the lessons learned process and interoperability development.
 Where the coronavirus is concerned, it is assisting in collecting and analysing data provided by member and partner countries; it analyses epidemiological reports from NATO operations and open source medical information; and it makes and shares assessments.

-Moreover, multinational training and exercises are used to improve multinational medical support.
-Numerous NATO medical courses are performed by the NATO School in Oberammergau (Germany) and by the NATO Centre of Excellence for Military Medicine in Hungary.
-NATO medical exercises are organised regularly, for instance Vigorous Warrior exercises give the medical troops a platform to conduct multinational training and the Clean Care exercises support the medical part of CBRN.
-These exercises have been alternating every second year for almost a decade.
-The medical community also provides real-life support to all NATO exercises.
+Multinational training and exercises are also used to improve multinational medical support.
+Numerous NATO medical courses are conducted by the NATO School in Oberammergau (Germany) and by the NATO Centre of Excellence for Military Medicine in Hungary.
+NATO medical exercises are organised regularly and the medical community also provides real-life support to all NATO exercises.

-Before the outbreak of COVID-19, the NATO medical community is preparing to face the next challenges.
-An ACT document entitled “Framework for Future Alliance Operations” lists the potential future events, crises or conflicts that NATO may face over the next 15 years.
+Before the outbreak of COVID-19, the NATO medical community had already started to prepare for future challenges.
+A document by Allied Command Transformation, entitled “Framework for Future Alliance Operations”, lists potential future events, crises or conflicts that NATO may face over the next 15 years.
 Many of these are of direct concern to the military medical community.
-Scenarios like mass migration, the use of weapons of mass destruction, mega-city turmoil, etc. are extremely challenging from a medical viewpoint, pushing the medical community to continuously adapt and improve, find alternative treatments, processes or capacities.
+Scenarios like mass migration, the use of weapons of mass destruction and mega-city turmoil, are extremely challenging from a medical viewpoint, pushing the medical community to continuously adapt and improve, find alternative treatments, processes or capacities.

 The COMEDS Futures Advisory Board (CFAB), in collaboration with the NATO Science and Technology Organization (STO) and Allied Command Transformation for medical capability building (Smart Defence Initiatives, Framework Nation Concept Medical Cluster) support preparations for future military medical challenges.